Off to the Orchard

 Peaches and Nectarines

 Tree ripe Peaches are a fruit many people can scarcely wait for.
-My peaches and Nectarines, (mostly yellow fleshed, but some white) generally span from the second week of August to early October.
+My Peaches and Nectarines, (mostly yellow fleshed, but some white) generally span from the second week of July to early October.
 Many White peaches are sweeter and more aromatic than yellow ones, but some are harder to transport, so are seen less frequently.
 Rariton Rose, one of my white peaches, is an ole time favorite and should be at the stand about the third week of August.
 Newer, easier to transport white varieties will also be available this summer.
 Super sweet donut peach, Saturn, plus Blushingstar, Summer Pearl, and super sweet White Lady, round out the whites.

 Lunch Break